n8n-io/n8n-docs/docs/doc2/settings/email-notification.md

 ---
 title: "Email notification"
 description: In this section you can configure all types of email notifications for your document types.
-Easily set employees to be notified when a document has a certain status
+You can easily setup for employees to be notified when a document has a certain status
 date: "2022-10-20"
 tags:
   - DOC²